 11. You are a people pleaser or lack assertiveness.

-You have trouble speaking up for yourself or try to please other people at the expense of your own well-being.
+You have trouble speaking up for yourself or trying to please other people at the expense of your own well-being.

 Now that we’ve outlined some of the important features of introversion and social anxiety, it’s time to consider the differences.